JAPAN Industrial-property-rights FAQ site

 - Q4-1 What is an Industrial design?

-An industrial design is a creative design indicating the shape, pattern, color, etc. of an article or a part of an article.
+- A4-1 An industrial design is a creative design indicating the shape, pattern, color, or any combination of article, building and graphic image relating to their external appearance.

 - Q4-2 How long does an industrial design right last?

-The term of an industrial design right is 20 years from the registration date.
+- A4-2 The term of an industrial design right is 25 years from the filing date of the application.

 - Q4-3 How long is a waiting period for industrial design examinations?

-The average time from filing date to the first office action stands at 5.9 months, as of 2017, according to the JPO’s 2018 Annual Report.
+- A4-3 The average time from filing date to the first office action stands at 6.5 months, as of 2021, according to the JPO’s 2022 Annual Report.

 - Q4-4 Does Japan conduct substantive examination on designs?